 Learn about the history of the Federal Reserve System and what the Fed does, including details about the FOMC, the Board of Governors and how it impacts investors.

 The Federal Reserve, or the Fed, is a common topic when it comes to investing and the financial world.
-With the recent focus on Fed Chair Jerome Powell and the Fed’s path towards ending an era of “easy money”, it seemed like a good time for a refresher on the history of the Fed and the impact they can have on the economy.
+Here is a refresher on the history of the Fed and the impact they can have on the economy.

 After a series of financial crises over the course of the 1800s, and the particularly bad Panic of 1907 where business titans J.P.
 Morgan, John D. Rockefeller, and others pledged their own capital to shore up the banks, there was an obvious need to improve the nation’s banking system.
 Over time, there had been several bills passed to address issues from previous panics, but there were still challenges and disagreement among the public and government about the right approach.